-- Persistent messaging with O(1) disk structures that provide constant time performance, even with terabytes of stored messages. - · High throughput, supporting hundreds of thousands of messages per second, even with modest hardware. - Explicit support for partitioning messages over Kafka servers and distributing consumption over a cluster of consumer machines while maintaining per-partition ordering semantics. - Support for parallel data load into Hadoop.
+- Persistent messaging with O(1) disk structures, meaning that the execution time of Kafka's algorithms is independent of the size of the input.
+Execution time is constant, even with terabytes of stored messages. - · High throughput, supporting hundreds of thousands of messages per second, even with modest hardware. - Explicit support for partitioning messages over Kafka servers.
+It distributes consumption over a cluster of consumer machines while maintaining the order of the message stream. - Support for parallel data load into Hadoop.